krzsam/scala-spark-mandelbrot/README.md

 ```

 Application parameters:
-* -h : specifies HDFS URI
+* *-h* : specifies HDFS URI
-* -c : specifies step, for calculation and image generation the value should be *calculate*
+* *-c* : specifies step, for calculation and image generation the value should be *calculate*
-* -f : specifies HDFS location for the input data file as created in the step above.
+* *-f* : specifies HDFS location for the input data file as created in the generation step above.

 The calculation step produces a **single** PNG file on HDFS, and the name corresponds to the input data file as below:
 ```